tessel/ble-ble113a/README.md

 }
 ```

-&#x20;<a href="#api-bluetooth-stopScanning-callback-err-Stop-Searching-for-BLE-peripherals" name="api-bluetooth-stopScanning-callback-err-Stop-Searching-for-BLE-peripherals">#</a> bluetooth<b>.stopScanning</b>( callback(err) ) Stop Searching for BLE peripherals
+&#x20;<a href="#api-bluetooth-stopScanning-callback-err-Stop-Searching-for-BLE-peripherals" name="api-bluetooth-stopScanning-callback-err-Stop-Searching-for-BLE-peripherals">#</a> bluetooth<b>.stopScanning</b>( callback(err) ) Stop Searching for BLE peripherals.

 &#x20;<a href="#api-bluetooth-connect-peripheral-callback-err" name="api-bluetooth-connect-peripheral-callback-err">#</a> bluetooth<b>.connect</b>( peripheral, callback(err) )

 &#x20;<a href="#api-bluetooth-disconnect-peripheral-callback-err" name="api-bluetooth-disconnect-peripheral-callback-err">#</a> bluetooth<b>.disconnect</b>( peripheral, callback(err )

 &#x20;<a href="#api-bluetooth-discoverServices-peripheral-serviceUUIDs-callback-err-services-Search-for-specific-Services-by-passing-in-array-of-uuids-Returns-array-of-Service-objects" name="api-bluetooth-discoverServices-peripheral-serviceUUIDs-callback-err-services-Search-for-specific-Services-by-passing-in-array-of-uuids-Returns-array-of-Service-objects">#</a> bluetooth<b>.discoverServices</b>( peripheral, [serviceUUIDs], callback(err, services) ) Search for specific Services by passing in array of uuids.
-Returns array of Service objects
+Returns array of Service objects.

 &#x20;<a href="#api-bluetooth-discoverAllServices-peripheral-callback-err-services-Search-for-all-Services-of-a-peripheral-Returns-array-of-Service-objects" name="api-bluetooth-discoverAllServices-peripheral-callback-err-services-Search-for-all-Services-of-a-peripheral-Returns-array-of-Service-objects">#</a> bluetooth<b>.discoverAllServices</b>( peripheral, callback(err, services) ) Search for all Services of a peripheral.
 Returns array of Service objects.

 &#x20;<a href="#api-bluetooth-discoverIncludedServices-periphreal-serviceUUID-callback-err-includedServices-Find-what-services-are-included-in-this-service-if-any-pretty-rare" name="api-bluetooth-discoverIncludedServices-periphreal-serviceUUID-callback-err-includedServices-Find-what-services-are-included-in-this-service-if-any-pretty-rare">#</a> bluetooth<b>.discoverIncludedServices</b>( periphreal, serviceUUID, callback(err, includedServices)) Find what services are included in this service, if any (pretty rare).

 &#x20;<a href="#api-bluetooth-discoverCharacteristics-peripheral-characteristicsUUIDs-callback-err-characteristics-Search-for-specific-Characteristics-by-passing-in-array-of-uuids-Returns-array-of-Characteristic-objects" name="api-bluetooth-discoverCharacteristics-peripheral-characteristicsUUIDs-callback-err-characteristics-Search-for-specific-Characteristics-by-passing-in-array-of-uuids-Returns-array-of-Characteristic-objects">#</a> bluetooth<b>.discoverCharacteristics</b>( peripheral, [characteristicsUUIDs], callback(err, characteristics) ) Search for specific Characteristics by passing in array of uuids.
-Returns array of Characteristic objects
+Returns array of Characteristic objects.

 &#x20;<a href="#api-bluetooth-discoverAllCharacteristics-peripheral-callback-err-characteristics-Search-for-all-Characteristics-of-a-peripheral-Returns-array-of-Characteristic-objects" name="api-bluetooth-discoverAllCharacteristics-peripheral-callback-err-characteristics-Search-for-all-Characteristics-of-a-peripheral-Returns-array-of-Characteristic-objects">#</a> bluetooth<b>.discoverAllCharacteristics</b>( peripheral, callback(err, characteristics) ) Search for all Characteristics of a peripheral.
-Returns array of Characteristic objects
+Returns array of Characteristic objects.

 &#x20;<a href="#api-bluetooth-discoverAllServicesAndCharacteristics-peripheral-callback-err-results-Return-all-services-and-characteristics-of-a-peripheral" name="api-bluetooth-discoverAllServicesAndCharacteristics-peripheral-callback-err-results-Return-all-services-and-characteristics-of-a-peripheral">#</a> bluetooth<b>.discoverAllServicesAndCharacteristics</b>( peripheral, callback(err, results) ) Return all services and characteristics of a peripheral.